-- Macomb County Delegates must: - Be 13 years old by January 1st of the current program year. - The current registered 4-H project horse as of May 1st must be shown at the Michigan State 4-H Horse Show. - Must show in at least one Fitting & Showing (Showmanship) / Gymkhana Fitting & Showing (Showmanship) class per show for any points to count for that show. - Must show in at least 2 county 4-H horse shows and show in at least 3 classes at each show.
+- Macomb County Delegates must: - o Be 13 years old by January 1st of the current program year. - The current registered 4-H project horse as of May 1st must be shown at the Michigan State 4-H Horse Show. - Must show in at least 3 county 4-H horse shows.
+(Lights Only) - Must show in at least one Fitting & Showing (Showmanship) / Gymkhana Fitting & Showing (Showmanship) class per show for any points to count for that show. - Must show in at least 2 county 4-H horse shows and show in at least 3 classes at each show.
 At Least one Showmanship class per season.
-(Mini Only) - Delegates or representative are required to attend a Mandatory July meeting.
-Lights and Mini's

-(Delegate / representative / Parent or guardian)

-- Delegates chosen as alternates must complete an entry form with all other entries from the County.
+(Mini Only) - Delegates or representative are required to attend a Mandatory late June July meeting.
+Lights and Minis (Delegate / representative / Parent or guardian) - Delegates chosen as alternates must complete an entry form with all other entries from the County.
 If a delegate cancels, the County Extension staff must contact the Animal Science Office (517) 432-5402 by Tuesday, before the show weekend by 5 p.m.
 Alternates will not be eligible to participate unless notice is received from the County staff.
 The Macomb County Point Secretary will contact the Alternate Club Leader and the Club Leader will contact the delegate. - If a delegate / alternate notifies Macomb County Point Secretary too late to send the County's delegate quota they will forfeit their entry fee.
-Lights and Mini's
+Lights and Minis